deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 * The iterator.
 We built it earlier to track where we are currently when iterating over the data.
 It also associates a string with a dataseet.
 * The count vectorizer.
 This is the workhorse.
 Let's load the data in to memory with vectorize and iterate as necessary.

-The process above is **RAM-intensive**, so only run it on a fairly robust server.
-(TK WHERE ARE THE BENCHMARKS?
-I'll run these benchmarks for you here.)
+*N.B.: The process above is **RAM-intensive**, so only run it on a fairly robust server.
 Pruning words from your vocabulary based on TF-IDF gives a good approximation of your data, but we'll skip over that step here.
-TK WHY?
 (ND4J only supports dense matrices for the moment, though we're working ways to handle sparse formats.)
-Since ND4J is a Blas-focused framework, that's what we'll be supporting.
+Since ND4J is a Blas-focused framework, that's what we'll be supporting.*

 So what exactly have we done so far?
 We wrote code to parse CSVs, take the text, map it to labels and iterate through it to produce a matrix.
 In the process, we built a key component: the vocabulary.
 It has around 17,000 words.
 For bag-of-words matrices, this produces a sparse representation of 150,000 rows by 17,000 columns, one column per word.